pulumi/registry/themes/default/content/registry/packages/azure-native/installation-configuration.md

 ### Authenticate using a Service Principal

 A Service Principal is an application in Azure Active Directory with a client ID and a tenant ID, exactly like the one used in the OIDC scenario.
-In this scenario, instead of a pre-configured trust relationship, we use a client secret to authenticate to Azure.
+In this scenario, instead of a pre-configured trust relationship, a client secret is used to authenticate with Azure.

 #### Create your Service Principal and get your tokens